caas-team/py-kube-downscaler/chart/README.md

-# Kube Downscaler Helm Chart
+# Python Kubernetes Downscaler - Helm Chart

-This repository offers a Helm chart for the `kube-downscaler` [project](https://codeberg.org/hjacobs/kube-downscaler).
+This repository offers a Helm chart for the `py-kube-downscaler`.

 ## Important values